anderzeng/bonsai/README.md

-# Practice Web Layout - Bonsai
+# Web Layout - Bonsai

 Project to practice web layout with HTML, CSS and JavaScript.
 (Level 1)